 MPV HAS HUNDREDS OF OTHER OPTIONS AND FEATURES:

-For complete details, please review mpv's extremely thorough manual at their official website:
+For complete details, please review the extremely thorough manual at mpv's official website

 APPENDIX 2: DOWNLOAD AND RETAIN HIGH-QUALITY VIDEOS FROM HUNDREDS OF WEBSITES – WITH YOUTUBE-DL: